 Their last leaflet, published prior to their arrest, reads in part, "Freedom and honour!
 For 10 years Hitler and his accomplices have abused, distorted, debased these noble German words ... and cast the most precious values of the nation to the swine.
 During this 10 years destruction of all material and spiritual values they showed what freedom and honour mean to them.
 This horrible blood bath which they have caused throughout Europe has opened the eyes of even the most naive and simple-minded German. ...
 The name of Germany will be dishonoured forever, lest German youth finally rise to smash his tormentors and invoke a new, intellectual and spiritual Europe.
 Stalingrad's dead implore us!
 Rise up, my people, the fiery beacons beckon!"

-1943 - The war turns against Germany in the winter of 1942-43 when the Sixth Army is defeated at Stalingrad.
+1943 - The war turns against Germany in the winter of 1942-43 when the Sixth Army is defeated by Soviet forces at Stalingrad (now Volgograd).
 Though the German forces laying siege to the city are encircled and trapped by a Soviet counteroffensive, Hitler refuses to allow them to attempt an escape.
 They surrender on 2 February 1943.

 The German Sixth Army has been effectively destroyed in what is at the time the most catastrophic military defeat in German history.
 Over 250,000 of the German-led troops are dead.